tomdalling/rschema/README.md

  3. It must propagate any `RSchema::ErrorDetails` objects returned from walking the subvalues.
 Walking subvalues with `RSchema.walk` may return an error, in which case the `rschema_walk` method must also return an error.
+Use the method `RSchema::ErrorDetails#extend_key_path` in this situation, to include additional information in the error before returning it.

 [Prismatic/schema]: https://github.com/Prismatic/schema